Turfjs/turf-inside/README.md

 ===========
 [![Build Status](https://travis-ci.org/Turfjs/turf-inside.svg)](https://travis-ci.org/Turfjs/turf-inside)

 Checks to see if a point is inside of a polygon.
 The polygon can be convex or concave.
+The function accepts any valid polygon or multipolygon and accounts for holes.

 ###Install